 MonkerSolver is a high-end option in the big-beast poker software scene and can be run on Windows and Mac machines with at least 8GB of RAM.
 It calculates GTO solutions for both NLHE and PLO, with a free version offering limited features providing a convenient way to determine if you like the product.
 A tutorial is given below.

 While MonkerSolver can be run on a desktop machine, its full (and frankly astounding) potential is only unlocked through the use of much more powerful computers.
-For example, here at Red Chip Poker we have used MonkerSolver to produce the preflop ranges that are available through our CORE and PRO subscriptions, as well as our upcoming app.
+For example, here at Red Chip Poker we have used MonkerSolver to produce the preflop ranges that are available through our CORE and PRO subscriptions, as well as our app described below.
 To obtain these ranges took weeks of cloud computing typically using 1TB of RAM or more.

 Thus while MonkerSolver can be used profitably by individual players, there is something to be said for letting sites such as ours put in the time and money to determine preflop ranges for a host of different scenarios and assumptions.